nachocaru/xaprb.com/content/blog/2006-08-02-what-to-do-when-innotop-crashes.md

 ---
 title: What to do when innotop crashes
-author: Baron Schwartz
-excerpt: "<p>A couple of people have written in reporting innotop crashes.
-Unfortunately I don't have access to enough variations of operating systems and MySQL versions to test everything myself, but if you're able to help by sending me a bug report when innotop crashes, I'm willing to work on fixing it!
-I hope soon I'll have a much larger test suite, and am grateful for your help with that.
-This article explains what information I need to reproduce and debug crashes.</p>"
-layout: post
 permalink: /2006/08/02/what-to-do-when-innotop-crashes/
 description:
   - Explains how to submit a bug report for the innotop InnoDB and MySQL monitor.